myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.2.md

 summary = "This time we are looking at how we can configure options on a per-tenant basis any third party service that supports the Options Pattern."
 +++

-> 🚨 **This is not compatible with .NET Core 3.0** 🚨  <br />
-> We cover ths changes we need to make in [this post here](/multi-tenancy-compatibility-dot-net-core-three)

 ## Introduction

 Today we will extend our multi-tenant solution to work nicely with the [ASP.NET Core Options Pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-2.2).
 This will allow us to configure components using tenant specific configuration options.

+> **This post is compatible with .NET Core 2.2 only** <br />
+> We make this compatible with [**.NET Core 3.1** (LTS release) in this post here](/multi-tenancy-compatibility-dot-net-core-three)

-This is useful in situations where different tenants might have different settings, e.g. connection strings, cookie policies etc.
+This is useful in situations where different tenants might have different settings _(connection strings, cookie policies etc)_, but the services we are configuring are unaware of the whole multi-tenant situation.

 ### Parts in the series